Sport in Africa: Rugby union

 Rugby union is very popular in South Africa (4x times World Champions in 1995, 2007, 2019 & 2023) and other countries have notable results such as Morocco, Namibia, Zimbabwe and Ivory Coast.
 The major competition in the continent is the Africa Cup that contains the teams in the first level of African rugby, and African Development Trophy contains the teams in the second level.
 Only the South Africa rugby team compete in the intercontinental tournament, The Rugby Championship.
-Albert Grundlingh’s article discusses the affects that a sport had on nationalism, specifically how rugby shaped the Afrikaner identity to some extent.
-The university of Stellenbosch was described as the “mecca” for south African rugby was a counter to English speaking universities by illuminating “the root of Afrikandom”.
+Albert Grundlingh's article discusses the affects that a sport had on nationalism, specifically how rugby union shaped the Afrikaner identity to some extent.
+The university of Stellenbosch was described as the “mecca” for South African rugby union was a counter to English-speaking universities by illuminating “the root of Afrikandom”.

 Other sports

 Handball and volleyball are popular especially in North Africa, Other team sports like water polo, roller hockey and netball are also popular in some Eastern and Southern countries from Africa.